Eliminating Quantization Errors in Classification-Based Sound Source Localization: Weighted adjacent decoding

 \subsection{Analysis}

 Naturally, we first extract a class $\hat{k}$ corresponding to the peak probability in $\boldsymbol{\hat y}$, which can be represented as:

 Then, the source location can be obtained from $\hat{k}$ as:

 which we refer to as the Top-1 Decoding.
-However, as we analyzed in Section~\ref{subsec:ana_ULD}, this formulation will inevitably induce quantization errors.
-For example, even if the classification accuracy of DNN reaches 100\%, the mathematical expectation of the quantization error for this method is $l/4$.
+However, as discussed in Section~\ref{subsec:ana_ULD}, this formulation inevitably introduces quantization error.
+Even if a DNN achieves 100\% classification accuracy, the mathematical expectation of the quantization error using this decoding is $l/4$.